Branching and Checkout

 # 1. Start on main

-jj checkout main
+jj edit main

 # 2. Create a branch for your work